eefarry/jsPsych-v8-FreemanLab/README.md

 This file recieves requests to save data.

 When a paritipant completes the study, `init.js` sends out a request to save the data to the server.
 This file recieves that request and saves the file a folder called `data` folder.
 You can change which folder it saves to by changing `$dir = "../data";`.
 This script will run automatically on a properly configured web server, so you should never have to run it manually.

+## Tips and Tricks
+- If you are using VSCode, the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension is a great tool for testing your study locally in a browser.
+Just be sure to set `DEBUG_SAVE` to true while testing so you can access the saved data!
+- If you want to test your study on a web server but don't have one handy, look into [XAMPP](https://www.apachefriends.org/download.html) to run a local web server.
+- Did you change your code but don't see the changes in the browser?
+Try hard refreshing the page with Ctrl+Shift+R (Windows) / Command+Shift+R (Mac).